agroce/cs562w16/projects/hubbarsp/README.md

 are several ways to install the module.

-One way to install the module is by cloning the [repository][sqlparse] and then running the setup script:
+One way to install the module is by cloning the [repository][sqlparse] and then running the setup script.

 ```bash
 $ python setup.py install
 ```

-Another way to install the module is by using pip:
+Another way to install the module is by using pip.

 ```bash
 $ pip install git+https://github.com/andialbrecht/sqlparse.git
 ```

-Note that module had to be installed using the second method in order to record code coverage.
+Note that the second method is preferable for recording code coverage.

 ### Using Test Harness

 A simple test harness for the `sqlparse` module is defined by `mysqlparse.tstl`.
-The test harness is generated using TSTL:
+Before generating the test harness, the path to source code on lines 28--38 of `mysqlparse.tstl` should be replaced.
+The test harness is generated using TSTL.

 ```bash
 $ rm sut.*